vispean/debian-12-lamp/README.md

 - open console/terminal in this directory
 - issue the following command: `vagrant up`

+## Vagrant up

+This should:
-- this should download the corresponding vagrant box and add it to `~/.vagrant.d/boxes`
+- download the corresponding vagrant box and add it to `~/.vagrant.d/boxes`
 - load the box into virtualbox
 - start the new virtual machine in virtualbox
 - replace ssh keys